silviu-ai/CodeWithAI/index.md

 ---
 layout: default
-title: Code With AI!
+title: Code With AI
-description: Enhance Your Coding Workflow with AI Tools and knowledge
+description: Enhance Your Coding Workflow with AI Tools and Knowledge
 ---

 ![Code With AI Image](./assets/images/CodeWithAI.png)